fbielejec/fbielejec.github.io/_posts/2026-05-07-autoresearch-gem-strategy.md

 | Rebalances | --- | 1,386 |
 | Bluechip benchmark annualized | 12.9% | 6.33% |

-Lower headline return, much lower drawdown, better diversification.
+Lower headline return, better diversification.
 Calmar dropped because risk-off gates trade away tail-end upside for survivability.

 The findings below are still about Loop 3 specifically -- the loop ran, the loop produced these conclusions -- but the limitations section uses the current baseline as the foil.